-Several years ago, Jim and I made a trip to Ridgeway to find the family.
+Several years ago, my husband and I made a trip to Ridgeway to find the family.
 First stop was the Ridgeway archives and library.

 This is for my father, George, who died nine years ago today.
 He had seen his family history in computer printouts first by my cousin Chris Anger and then by me.
 Dad and I also came to agree that the family was German and French.
 The title for this is from his saying about our family name – “Anger by name, Anger by nature.”